DavidGomez-dev/meddiccscorelanding/_posts/2023-01-01-setup-guide.md

 <h4 class="pt-6-m mb-3 text-primary" id="manage-account">9.
 Settings: Manage your account and users</h4>

 <ul>
-  <li>Clicking on the "Account" tag displays a list of current users who have installed MeddiccScore.</li>
+  <li>Clicking on the "Account" tab displays a list of current users who have installed MeddiccScore.</li>
   <li>In the right column of the list, two actions are available only to the Admin user:
     <ul>
       <li><strong>Delete:</strong> Marks the user for deletion.
 The user will need to reinstall MeddiccScore to continue using it.</li>